Aaasaasa/Aaasaasa-AI-CMS-NUXT/docs/layout-patterns.md

 ---

-**Layout System Summary**: The NuxtWP theme's layout system provides a modern, responsive, and accessible foundation with professional sidebar navigation and footer components.
+**Layout System Summary**: The Aaasaasa AI CMS NUXT layout system provides a modern, responsive, and accessible foundation with professional sidebar navigation and footer components.
 The architecture supports theming, internationalization, and role-based navigation while maintaining excellent performance and user experience across all devices.